100th ARW flies US flag on D-Day for B-17 ‘Mi Amigo’ memorial

 |0

-This work, 100th ARW flies US flag on D-Day for B-17 ‘Mi Amigo’ memorial, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 100th ARW flies US flag on D-Day for B-17 ‘Mi Amigo’ memorial, by Karen Abeyasekere, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-100th ARW flies US flag on D-Day for B-17 ‘Mi Amigo’ memorial

 LEAVE A COMMENT